-I hope you enjoy reading about almost 50 years of running life from a middle of the pack runner.
+I hope you enjoy reading about my more than 50 years of running life as a middle-of-the-pack runner.

 In this series, you will find my recollections and honest reflections about parts of my life as that “crazy guy” my family, friends, and neighbors have seen out running.